Prompt Engineering 101

 Some examples from existing glifs:

-“You're a historical fashion expert.”
-(Fashion of different eras and places glif)
+“You're a historical fashion expert.” ( glif)

 When crafting your prompt, it can be useful to imagine that you’re speaking to a young child or an entity from another planet that has little prior experience with the concept you’re describing.
 Breaking things down into steps helps the model process your prompt.